Mount Sinai Hospital, New York City

 Dr. Flores’s research team also studies the nature of mesothelioma, using specimens from tissue banks, and investigates new compounds and targeted drugs to treat this cancer.
 The researchers working under Dr. Flores also work on clinical trials, testing new treatments and strategies for mesothelioma patients.
 This gives patients opportunities to possibly benefit from treatments that are not yet approved or available.
 Other areas of research include immunotherapy to treat cancer, palliative care, and early diagnosis techniques.

 The extensive and collaborative team at Mount Sinai Hospital and Medical Center provide everything a patient with mesothelioma needs to get the best care.
 From the experts and leadership of mesothelioma specialist Dr. Flores, to the top-notch research, access to clinical trials, and supportive care, patients benefit from everything Mount Sinai has to offer.
-With ongoing research, Mount Sinai is making a big difference in how we understand and treat this cancer and those living with it.
+With ongoing research, Mount Sinai is making a big difference in how we understand and treat this cancer.

 Get Your FREE Resources Sent Overnight